 When is Patriots' Day?
 This uniquely New England holiday, traditionally celebrated only in the states of Massachusetts and Maine, is always on the third Monday in April.
 Wisconsin also observes Patriots' Day as a public school holiday.
-For the first time in 2018, Patriots' Day is also an official holiday in Connecticut: Schools will still be in session on this unpaid holiday for state workers.
+For the second time in 2019, Patriots' Day is also an official holiday in Connecticut: Schools will still be in session, and state offices remain open on this newly recognized holiday.

 Why do some states celebrate Patriots' Day?
 Remember the "Shot Heard 'Round the World" from American history class?
 The phrase penned by Ralph Waldo Emerson was inspired by the first armed engagement between British soldiers and colonial militiamen at the Battles of Lexington and Concord in Massachusetts on April 19, 1775.
 Patriots' Day commemorates this opening engagement in the American Revolution, which bolstered colonists' confidence in their ability to fight for and win freedom from British rule.